 Whilst on the surface it appears that a great many transformation projects are likely missing something fundamental.
 The 16% success rate over the 84% failure rate makes for sobering reading for anyone involved.
 The probability is that most will fail!
 The question is why are so many transformation projects doomed to fail?
 What are the factors they are lacking that will help to drive the needle upwards toward more successful implementations?

 The levels of investment required to undertake a digital transformation program can be substantial.
-Whilst digital often can seem easy to do the reality is very different.
+Whilst digital can often seem easy to implement, the reality is very different.
 Digital is difficult to do well because it represents a more complicated form of design requiring a multi-disciplinary approach.
-Great digital design requires great teamwork and collaboration skills.
+Great digital design requires great teamwork, collaboration skills and UX strategy.

 At the heart of digital disruption is the power to connect multiple systems which in turn can form ecosystems.
 Understanding that well structured digital infrastructure can result in greater efficiencies that may even expose new opportunities to emerge is a powerful benefit of implementing a successful transformation project.
 Additionally the increased flow of data as a result of successfully connecting people and networks together can be used to better tailor the customer experience.
 There is little doubt about the potential benefits of transforming which explains why it is coveted on such a scale by companies.